-From perfectly plated dishes to mouthwatering recipe tutorials, has become an undeniable force shaping our relationship with food.
-While platforms like TikTok and Instagram can be valuable tools for sharing and gaining about safe food handling practices [3], they can also facilitate the rapid spread of false or misleading information, potentially leading to harmful practices [9].
+From perfectly plated dishes to mouthwatering recipe tutorials, has become an undeniable force shaping our relationship with .
+While platforms like TikTok and Instagram can be valuable tools for sharing and gaining information about safe food handling practices [3], they can also facilitate the rapid spread of false or information, potentially leading to harmful practices [9].

-This article unravels the complex relationship between media and food , exploring how digital platforms influence perceptions and practices.
+This article unravels the complex relationship between social media and food safety, exploring how digital platforms influence perceptions and practices.
 By understanding the nuances of this digital landscape, food safety experts and consumers alike can gain valuable insights and strategies for responsibly navigating the abundance of online information.

 How Social Media Promote Food Safety